Darcana Demystified (Draft)

 The difference between the orient suit power and the orient action is the ability to orient multiple and/or enemy pyramids.

 The difference between moving and pushing a target pyramid is the direction of motion; moving is in the direction the target is pointing, but pushing is in the direction the minion is pointing.
+Also, you may push a pyramid into the void but not move it there.
 If not upright, a minion can push itself; this is equivalent to a move.
 An upright minion can push a pointed target; this moves the target away from the card in the direction it is pointing.

 A pyramid can move or be pushed across a void.